openmanuscript/openmanuscript/specification_v1.md

 contained within a single top level directory.
 All files are ASCII POSIX text files.

+This specification defines the data that OpenManuscript expects and supports.
+Other files can appear in directories and subdirectories, and other data can appear in `JSON` files, but this data is ignored by the OpenManuscript specification.
+Thus, the file format can be extended by other applications.

 - **manuscript directory** (required).
 Top level directory.
 This is the top level of the data.
 This specification imposes no restrictions on naming this directory.